JCC Foundation Giving

 There are three types of General Purpose Funds:

 General Endowment Fund.
-This is an overall and permanent endowment fund that provides funds annually to support financial priorities of the College as determined by the Foundation Board of Directors.
-The Board of Directors identifies the percent of the fund and interest that is to be allocated toward the priority needs.
+This is an overall and permanent endowment fund that provides funds annually to support the financial priorities of the College as determined by the Foundation Board of Directors.
+The Board of Directors identifies the percentage of the fund and interest allocated toward the priority needs.
 Gifts directed to an endowment, but not allocated to a specific named endowment fund, are applied to this fund.

 Unrestricted Fund.
 Donors who do not direct or restrict their gift will have their gift allocated to this fund.
 Monies within the Unrestricted Fund are applied to supplement scholarships or other fund allocations where necessary, to the annual Foundation budget, and generally provide the financial cornerstone for Foundation operations and priorities.
 The allocations are according to the approved budget and/or Foundation decisions or other directives of the Foundation Board of Directors.

 Named Endowment Funds.
 We would be pleased to work with you if you have interest in creating a new Named Endowment Fund.
 Options include:

 Scholarship Fund.
 The College Foundation manages more than 75 Named Endowment Scholarships which are fully endowed and funded at or exceeding the $10,000 threshold.
 Donors can establish criteria for scholarship award within the policy guidelines adopted by the Foundation.

 Special Purpose Fund.
 A Named Endowment Fund can also be established to provide perpetual funding for gift priorities other than student scholarships.
 Opportunities include support of community/performing arts at the College, high technology equipment, Howell Woods, the Arboretum, student leadership, faculty professional development, or learning resources.